clivexd/pdsnd_github/README.md

 ## Description
 Clive's bikeshare project lets the user analyse the rental data from the share bikes located in Chicago, New York City and Washington.

-The dataset currently only includes data from the first six months of 2017.
+The dataset currently only includes select data from the first six months of 2017.
 All three datasets include the following columns:

 - Start Time
 - End Time